Hi. I’m a nutritional cook. ‘Nut’ for short.

 My cookbooks have a crazy cult following, which allows me to misbehave regularly on radio and live TV.
 The Extra Virgin Kitchen was a No.1 bestseller in Ireland, while my second cookbook, The Virtuous Tart, won Cookbook of the Year.
 Score.

 As former president of Oxford University’s Gastronomy Society, I weaned an entire generation of students off anti-depressants, M&Ms and dodgy kebabs.
-But now I write a column for Ireland’s biggest newspaper, where I’m paid to exercise my inner monologue and potty mouth.
+But now I write a column for Ireland’s biggest newspaper, The Sunday Independent, where I’m paid to exercise my inner monologue and potty mouth.

 My recipes also feature on Jamie Oliver’s channel (just don’t read the comment section, mum).